ONLYOFFICE/Docker-CommunityServer/README.md

 workspace-install.sh -md yourdomain.com
 ```

-Or, use [docker-compose](https://docs.docker.com/compose/install "docker-compose").
+Or, use [docker-compose](https://docs.docker.com/compose/install "docker-compose"). `Temporarily does not work on Ubuntu 22.04 and Debian 11.`

 First you need to clone this [GitHub repository](https://github.com/ONLYOFFICE/Docker-CommunityServer/):

 ```bash
 git clone https://github.com/ONLYOFFICE/Docker-CommunityServer